ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 * the time between attempts
 * verbosity for logging unsuccessful attempts

 Sometimes it's enough.
 But I know cases when you need more features.
-Pick the ones which look sexy for you from the list of possible capabilities:
+Pick the ones that look sexy for you from the list of possible capabilities:
 * retry on synchronous functions
 * stopping after some timeout, regardless of the number of attempts
 * wait random time within some boundaries between retries